Life (Neil Young and Crazy Horse album): Recording

 The album largely consists of songs that Young debuted during the 1986 Live in a Rusted Out Garage Tour in support of his Landing on Water album.
 Backing tracks for seven of the nine tracks were recorded in concert at the Universal Amphitheatre in Universal City, CA on November 18 and 19, 1986.
-"Mideast Vacation", "Around The World" and "When Your Lonely Heart Breaks" were recorded on the 18th, "Inca Queen", "Too Lonely" and "Prisoners Of Rock 'N' Roll" were recorded on the 19th.
+"Mideast Vacation", "Around the World" and "When Your Lonely Heart Breaks" were recorded on the 18th, "Inca Queen", "Too Lonely" and "Prisoners of Rock 'N' Roll" were recorded on the 19th.
 "Long Walk Home" is a mix of recordings from both these dates.
 "Cryin' Eyes" and "We Never Danced" were recorded at the Record One recording studio and further overdubs were added to the live tracks to complete the album.

-James Jackson Toth of Stereogum describes Life as a synth-rock album where the studio tracks feature a "digital sheen" and quirky sound effects, whereas the live tracks feature a sound similar to earlier Neil Young work.
+James Jackson Toth of Stereogum described Life as a synth-rock album where the studio tracks feature a "digital sheen" and quirky sound effects, whereas the live tracks feature a sound similar to earlier Neil Young work.
 Describing the songs, he says "Prisoners of Rock and Roll" features a power pop/garage rock sound evocative of Young's subsequent album Ragged Glory (1990), whereas "When Your Lonely Heart Breaks" features production evocative of Richard Marx.
-"Long Walk Home", he writes, "imagines Phil Ochs confronting MIDI", whereas "Inca Queen" unusually attempts to "introduce New Age to new wave."
+"Long Walk Home", he writes, "imagines Phil Ochs confronting MIDI", whereas "Inca Queen" unusually attempts to "introduce new age to new wave."